ximonsson/gameboy/README.md

 * [x] MBC3 **Not Timer though**
 * [x] MBC5

 ### Problematic games

 I think there is an error with the implementation of MBC1 at the moment because there are many games there that seem to have errors.
-Seeing how the timing tests are failing also there could be something there but I have no idea.
 There is of course the possibility that these games are trying to interract with the APU and not succeeding which is causing issues.

+* Pokemon Red/Blue: experience bar is not showing.
+* Asterix: black screen.
+* Earthworm Jim: Does not get past credits.
+* Dragon Ball Z: black screen.
+* Street Fighter II: black screen.
+* Bomberman: black screen.
+* Gargoyle's Quest: black screen.
+* Super Mario Land 2 - 6 Golden Coins: Mario is invisble.
 * Pokemon Gold/Silver: goes back to title screen randomly when changing location (exiting/entering houses) - I think this is because of RTC support not available.
-* Earthworm Jim: Losing a life as soon as the game starts.
-* The Simpsons, Bart vs the Juggernauts: does not start at all just randomness on screen.
-* Dragon Ball Z: Skips intro movie and jumps a lot in what happens - MBC1.
-* Street Fighter II: Flickers a lot during fighting with Chun Li for example.
-* Bomberman: seems to freeze when choosing mode.
-* Gargoyle's Quest: crashes because it jumps somewhere it shouldn't.
-* Yoshi & Mario: jibberish on title screen.
-* Super Mario Land 2 - 6 Golden Coins: jumps to invalid memory addresses.

 ### TODO